W. Michie Klusmeyer: Biography

 In 2001, he was elected the 7th Bishop of The Episcopal Diocese of West Virginia.
 He was consecrated Bishop in 2001, by Presiding Bishop Frank Griswold; retired Bishop of West Virginia, Robert P. Atkinson; and (then) current Bishop of Chicago, William Persell.
-He serves on the Board of Trustees of The Virginia Seminary, on the Board of The General Theological Seminary, and also served on the Board of the Bexley-Seabury Seminary, where he served as chair of the board from 2012 until 2020.
+He served on the Board of Trustees of The Virginia Seminary, on the Board of The General Theological Seminary, and also served on the Board of the Bexley-Seabury Seminary, where he served as chair of the board from 2012 until 2020.
 During his time on the Board, he helped navigate the Federation of the 2 seminaries.

-He serves as Honorary Chair of the Reynolds Memorial Hospital Board.
+He served as Honorary Chair of the Reynolds Memorial Hospital Board.

+He also served on the Board of the West Virginia Council of Churches, and was President of the Council for many years.

+He was Chair of the Presiding Bishop's Council of Advice, and served on numerous Commissions, Committees, Agencies and Boards for The Episcopal Church.

 Klusmeyer retired on October 13, 2022,].

+Three days after his retirement as Bishop of West Virginia, Klusmeyer went back to work for the Presiding Bishop of The Episcopal Church - Michael B Curry.
+Klusmeyer was asked to work for the Presiding Bishop as his Canon for Ministry Within The Episcopal Church.
+Klusmeyer served in that capacity for 1 year.
+He then retired again, and went to work for his wife of more than 45 years!